JoeMoncrieff/MTG-Deck-Comparison/README.md

 ### Todo

-# read from .dek files
+read from .dek files --> Done

+Make the comparison split more robust (not split on only return + newline characters)

-# allow CTRL-C CTRL-V
+allow CTRL-C CTRL-V

+Make it an option to care about sb or not

-# Allow Hover to see cards
+Allow Hover to see cards